 How the code works

-process_keywordfunction pairs each letter with its originalindex (char, i)before sorting.
-Because Python uses a “stable” sorting algorithm (Timsort), if a word has duplicate letters like “APPLE”, the two ‘P’s will automatically be numbered left-to-right just as they appeared in the original word. - Arithmetic for wrapping: The line
+process_keywordfunction pairs each letter with its original index before sorting.
+Since Python uses a stable sorting algorithm, duplicate letters are numbered from left to right as they appear in the word. - Alphabet wrapping: The line

-chr(((ord(char) - ord('A') + shift) % 26) + ord('A'))handles the alphabet wrap-around mathematically.
-It converts the letter to a 0–25 index, adds the shift, calculates the remainder divided by 26 (to loop past ‘Z’ back to ‘A’), and converts it back to a character. - Block grouping: Python easily slices the string into 5-character blocks at the very end to match the standard Morse code transmission format used by operatives.
+chr(((ord(char) - ord('A') + shift) % 26) + ord('A'))manages the wrap-around.
+It converts a character to a 0–25 index, adds the shift, and uses the modulo operator to loop from ‘Z’ back to ‘A’. - Grouping for transmission: The script divides the output into blocks of five characters.
+This follows the Morse code format used by operatives in the field.